Classics Admissions Test

 You should take this test if you are studying neither Latin nor Ancient Greek to A-level or equivalent (i.e. if you are applying for Course II).

-All applicants for Classics & Oriental Studies who are intending to study Arabic, Turkish, Hebrew, or Persian should also take this test, even if they are required to take the Latin and/or Greek Unseen Translation test(s) in addition.
+All applicants for Classics & Asian and Middle Eastern Studies (whether you are applying for Classics with Asian & Middle Eastern Studies or Asian & Middle Easter Studies with Classics) should also take this test, even if they are required to take the Latin and/or Greek Unseen Translation test(s) in addition.

 How do I register?

 More information on how to register for this admissions test will be available here shortly.
 The deadline for registering will be 29 September.

 How can I prepare?

 - The CAT and CLAT are designed to assess linguistic ability.

 - You are not allowed to take dictionaries, grammar books or notes into the test.

 - If you are not used to translating without aids, then you should practise, and try to learn vocabulary, before sitting the test.

 You can find some specimen tests with answers here.